How to find Bugs on your Mobile App

 Follow-Up Read: 11-Step Product Launch Checklist

-7 Tips to Find Bugs on your Mobile Apps
+7 Tips on How to find App Bugs on Mobile Devices

 How to identify bugs in an app? is the most asked question that every tester & developer wants to know.
-Here are 7 valuable tips that help to find bugs in mobile apps:
+Here are 7 valuable tips that help to find different type of bugs in mobile apps:

 1. Application Overview

-Before starting to find bugs on any mobile application, ensure you’ve complete knowledge and understanding of the workings of that particular app flow.
-Once you have an idea about the design and working mechanism, it’s easier to find buggy areas where bugs are and plan accordingly.
+Before finding bugs on any mobile application, ensure you’ve complete knowledge and understanding of the workings of that particular app flow.
+Once you know the design and working mechanism, it’s easier to find buggy areas where bugs are and plan accordingly.

-Testers must check that every function of the app is performing exactly as expected.
-Functional Testing is a wide category that comprises smoke testing, sanity testing, regression testing, usability testing, and so on.
+Testers must check that every app function is performing exactly as expected.
+Functional Testing is a broad category that comprises smoke testing, sanity testing, regression testing, usability testing, and so on.

 2. Develop Test Cases